Did Clint Eastwood lose the plot at Romney's convention?

 Eastwood, a long-time Republican, has himself dabbled in politics.
 He served as mayor of his small upscale hometown, Carmel, California, in the 1980s.

-Convention organizers preparing for the final night of the carefully scripted event had fueled buzz about a celebrity mystery speaker by leaving a spot open on the official program.
+Convention organizers preparing for the final night of the carefully scripted event had fuelled buzz about a celebrity mystery speaker by leaving a spot open on the official program.

 Just hours before the session began, Romney's campaign confirmed that Eastwood was coming to town.
 His speech came just before Florida Senator Marco Rubio introduced Romney for the biggest test of his White House bid.